LaconicNetwork/docs.laconic.com/content/stack-demos/laconicd-with-console.md

 - https://github.com/cerc-io/laconic-registry-cli
 - https://github.com/cerc-io/laconic-console

 Now, with Stack Orchestrator, it is a few quick commands.
-Additionally, the `docker` and `docker compose` integration on the back-end allows the stack to easily persist, facilitating workflows.
+Additionally, the `docker` and `docker compose` integration on the back-end allows the stack to easily persist.

 ### Setup the laconic fixturenet stack